Car Insurance Hurricane Coverage: What's Covered, What's Not & How to File Claims

 Can I add comprehensive coverage when a hurricane is approaching?

 Most insurers will not allow you to add or modify coverage once a named storm watch or warning has been issued for your area.
-The coverage change would be effective after the storm has passed.
-This is a key reason to review your full coverage policy at the start of hurricane season — not when a storm is already on the radar.
+The coverage change would only take effect after the storm has passed.
+This is a key reason to review your policy at the start of hurricane season — not when a storm is already on the radar.
+Check hail and storm coverage options as well, since comprehensive covers both.

 Will filing a hurricane damage claim raise my car insurance rates?